ScottBourquin/ScottBourquin/README.md

 - 👋 Hi, I’m @ScottBourquin
 - 👀 I’m interested in ...
 Building better apps with a better experience
 - 🌱 I’m currently learning ...
-XCode/Swift and how to create a request for API
+XCode/Swift and SwiftUI
 - 💞️ I’m looking to collaborate on ...
-How to Request API and Build better apps
+Building a couple of projects for live events and reservations at private venues
 - 📫 How to reach me ...
 Scott@BourquinGroup.com
 -